 The New Inpatient Building, as discussed in the 2010 IMP, will address the need to meet current clinical care standards, improve the patient care environment by modernizing critical care areas, and allow for the consolidation of multiple departments, including the Emergency Department and Trauma Center, Main Radiology Department, Surgical Department and Interventional Procedures, and additional Intensive Care Unit beds, and provide vital connections to adjacent campus buildings and the helipad.
 BMC is currently proposing to move forward with Phase 1 of the project.
-The New Inpatient Building Phase 1 will contain approximately 78,800 square feet.
+The New Inpatient Building Phase 1 will contain approximately 82,300 square feet.
 Phase 1 will necessitate demolition of a portion of the Dowling Building.
+Improvements to the existing Menino Pavilion entry facing Harrison Avenue will be undertaken as part of this project of approximately 2,900 square feet included above.